abhijitmishra/academic-kickstart/content/author/admin/_index.md

 +++

-I am currently a part of IBM Research, Bangalore, India, serving as Research Scientist in the department of AI Tech.
-Prior to joining IBM Research, I was a Ph.D. scholar in the Department of [Computer Science and Engineering (CSE), IIT Bombay](http://www.cse.iitb.ac.in/), working under the guidance of [Prof. Pushpak Bhattacharyya](http://www.cse.iitb.ac.in/~pb/).
+I am an ML Scientist in the Siri International team at _Apple inc._, Seattle.
+Before this I was a part of _IBM Research_, Bangalore, India, serving as Research Scientist in the department of AI Tech.
+I have obtained Ph.D in Computer Science and Engineering (CSE) from [IIT Bombay](http://www.cse.iitb.ac.in/), under the guidance of [Prof. Pushpak Bhattacharyya](http://www.cse.iitb.ac.in/~pb/).

 Here is my [CV](files/Abhijit_CV.pdf).